tpan496/Horde/README.md

 - horde_min_spawn_distance - Minimum enemy respawn distance.
 400 by default.
 - horde_max_spawn_z_distance - Maximum enemy respawn height difference from players.
 500 by default.
 If your map is huge and enemies spawn in extreme positions, turn this smaller.

-- horde_director_interval - How often the game director checks the state of the game (e.g. spawns stuff) in seconds.
+- horde_director_interval(>0, <10) - How often the game director checks the state of the game (e.g. spawns stuff) in seconds.
 Default is 5.

 **True maximum number of enemies alive = Minimum of (Max, Base + Scale Factor * PlayerCount)**
 - horde_max_enemies_alive_base - Base.
 Default is 20.